IntersectMBO/plutus/doc/tutorials/basic-apps.rst

 Locking the funds
 -----------------

-With the ``SplitData`` that we got from the user we can now write a transaction that locks the requested amount of Ada in a script output.
+With the ``SplitData`` that you got from the user you can now write a transaction that locks the requested amount of Ada in a script output.

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK7
    :end-before: BLOCK8

-Using the constraints library that comes with the Plutus SDK we specify a transaction ``tx`` in a single line.
+Using the constraints library that comes with the Plutus SDK you specify a transaction ``tx`` in a single line.

 .. code-block:: haskell